Web Based Imagery and StreetMaps

 4.Click Connect To WMS

 5.Select the image format to use.
-JPEG is generally recommeded for internet based WMS as file sizes are significantly smaller.
+JPEG is generally recommended for internet based WMS as file sizes are significantly smaller.
 PNG is required for WMS where layer transparency is important (at the expense of download speed).
 If using PNG, transparency can be enabled along with setting the background colour.

 6.Tick the relevant layer(s) from the WMS to display as a single image.
 Where layers are to be displayed independently, a new imgsvr file should be created for each layer.